-With reference to the Core Strategy Local Plan policies map, the vast majority of the application site is described as either land within 'Primary Industrial and Commercial Areas' or 'Land for New Development in Primary Areas'.
-That part of the site within North Park and the north-western corner of the Purfleet Farm site being allocated as 'Primary Industrial and Commercial Areas', with the remainder of the Purfleet Farm element of the site designated as 'Land for New Development in Primary Areas'.
-The part of the application site immediately adjacent to the Stonehouse Corner roundabout has no policy designation and partly comprises the adopted highway.
+With reference to the Core Strategy Local Plan policies map, the application site is described as either land within 'Primary Industrial and Commercial Areas' or 'Land for New Development in Primary Areas'.
+That part of the site within North Park and South Park being allocated as 'Primary Industrial and Commercial Areas', with the small part of the application site within Purfleet Farm designated as 'Land for New Development in Primary Areas'.

-- 7.6 Core Strategy policies CSSP2 (Sustainable Employment Growth) and CSTP6 (Strategic Employment Provision) therefore apply to the vast majority of the site.
+7.6 Core Strategy policies CSSP2 (Sustainable Employment Growth) and CSTP6 (Strategic Employment Provision) therefore apply to the vast majority of the site.
 Spatial policy CSSP2 defines the Borough's Key Strategic Economic Hubs and states that the Council will "promote and support economic development in the Key Strategic Economic Hubs that seeks to expand upon their existing core sectors and/or provide opportunities in the growth sectors".
 Purfleet is described as a Hub possessing the Core Sectors of storage, warehousing and freight transport.
 In referring to the Primary and Secondary Industrial and Commercial Areas, thematic policy CSTP6 safeguards land for employment uses.
-In general terms, the proposals would support the operation of the existing PTT site and consequently there is no conflict with these relevant Core Strategy policies. - 7.7 Core Strategy policy CSTP28 (River Thames) is also considered to be partly relevant to the proposals.
-This policy recognises the role which the river and its associated ports play in the economy and the policy generally promotes the economic and commercial function of the river.
+In general terms, the proposals would support the operation of the existing PTT site and consequently there is no conflict with these relevant Core Strategy policies.

-- 7.8 The NPPF states that "the purpose of the planning system is to contribute to the achievement of sustainable development" (paragraph 6).
+- 7.7 Core Strategy policy CSTP28 (River Thames) is also considered to be partly relevant to the proposals.
+This policy recognises the role which the river and its associated ports play in the economy and the policy generally promotes the economic and commercial function of the river. - 7.8 The NPPF states that "the purpose of the planning system is to contribute to the achievement of sustainable development" (paragraph 6).
 The following paragraph of the Framework describes the three dimensions to sustainable development as including an economic role, as well as social and environmental roles.
 One of the core land-use planning principles described by paragraph 17 of the NPPF is that planning should "proactively drive and support sustainable economic development to deliver the ... business and industrial units, infrastructure and thriving local places that the country needs".
 Under the heading of 'Building a strong, competitive economy' paragraph 19 of the NPPF notes that "planning should operate to encourage and not act as an impediment to sustainable growth.
 Therefore significant weight should be placed on the need to support economic growth through the planning system."
-Finally, under the heading of 'Promoting sustainable transport', paragraph 22 of the NPPF states that "when planning for ports, airports and airfields that are not subject to a separate national policy statement, plans should take account of their growth and role in serving business ... needs". - 7.9 As the proposals would improve access arrangements for the terminal, it is concluded under this heading that the land-use principle of the proposals are acceptable and would raise no conflict with local or national planning policies.
-Indeed, as the proposals would support the operational efficiency of the terminal, the NPPF strongly supports this economic role. - 7.10 II.
+Finally, under the heading of 'Promoting sustainable transport', paragraph 22 of the NPPF states that "when planning for ports, airports and airfields that are not subject to a separate national policy statement, plans should take account of their growth and role in serving business ... needs". - 7.9 As the proposals would improve access arrangements for the terminal by avoiding the existing level crossings, it is concluded under this heading that the land-use principle of the proposals are acceptable and would raise no conflict with local or national planning policies.
+Indeed, as the proposals would support the operational efficiency of the terminal, the NPPF strongly supports this economic role.

+7.10 II.
 TRAFFIC AND TRANSPORT IMPACT